boldbi/bold-bi-docs/docs/faq/how-to-host-bold-bi-application-as-a-sub-application-in-iis.md

 # How to host Bold BI Application as a Sub Application in IIS

-Bold BI Application can be hosted as sub application in IIS by following the below steps.
+The Bold BI Application can be hosted as a sub-application in IIS by following the steps below.

 ## Steps to Create Application Pools for Bold BI as Sub Application inside IIS

-Each application in Bold BI will be run on a different application pool.
+Each application in Bold BI will run on a separate application pool.
 To create an application pool, follow these steps:

-1. Click `Application Pools` and then right-click to select `Add Application Pool`.
+1. Click on `Application Pools` and then right-click to select `Add Application Pool`.

    ![Add Application Pool](/static/assets/faq/images/add-application-pool.png)

-2. Name the application pool and click `OK`.
+2. Name the application pool and then click `OK`.

    ![Add Application Pool](/static/assets/faq/images/name-application-pool.png#width=55%)